francobarrionuevoenv21/Codeforenviro_projects_code/README.md

 ## About the repository

-Along the folder in this repository you will find the code used in the different blog posts.
+Along the fbranches in this repository you will find the code used in the different blog posts.

 🌎 [Link to codeforenviro](https://codeforenviro.wordpress.com/)